 A remote turbo, so called because of it’s remote location is generally fitted at the back of the car near or instead of the rear silencer.
 It can also be mounted part way along the exhaust but this can be prone to damage and reduces the cars ground clearance.

-The remote location ensures that the exhaust gases are substantially cooler than they would be in the exhaust headers.
 Due to the catalyst and expansion box the exhaust gases are also flowing a little slower.
 These two factors make it a lot easier to add a remote turbo.

 The lower boost they produce and cooler temperatures they run at help the simplify the installation.
-The long pipe run back to the air intake will act as an intercooler negating the need for an additional intercooler.
+The long pipe run back to the air intake will act as an intercooler, negating the need for an additional intercooler.

 Your remote turbo will need a very good supply of oil and we would recommend fitting an oil pump and taking an oil feed from the engine sump.
 An inline oil cooler can help if temperature issues ensue.